ThePython10110/ExchangeClone/README.md

         * It is now impossible to transmute between bedrock and barriers (MCL).
 I thought it was funny originally, but now I'm realizing that I don't want this to be annoying to people who run servers (are there any servers with this mod?)
     * It now costs 4 dark/red matter to make a block, which is great news if you already have some (because they're now worth more), but not so great if you don't.
     * Tool abilities now cost nothing (to match ProjectE).
+    * Tool abilities now take upgrades into account (silk touch, fortune, etc.) except for the sword AOE ability (which is annoying).
 * Bugfixes:
     * Fixed potion energy values
     * Fixed Red Matter Shield recipe